phil85/customer-assignment-instances/README.md

 | ... 	 |  ...  |  ...       | ...     |  ...      | ...   		   | ...    |

 <p align="justify">
-The table specifies for the business constraints and the contact rules the index, the type, the start day, the end day, the channels, the target products, and the bound associated with the respective constraint or rule.
+The table specifies for the business constraints and the contact rules the type, the start day, the end day, the channels, the target products, and the bound associated with the respective constraint or rule.
 The activities that are associated with a business constraint or contact rule are defined according to the information in this table.
 </p>

 ---